dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

     extension only as `dosbox.conf`

-When DOSBox starts, it looks for this special `dosbox.conf` file in the folder it was started from, and if it finds it, it configures the DOS environment and DOSBox itself according to its contents.
+When DOSBox starts, it looks for this special `dosbox.conf` file in the folder from which it was started, and if it finds it, it configures the DOS environment and DOSBox itself according to its contents.
 This is handy because we can put a different configuration file into each of our game folders to set them up differently (this is necessary; it's simply impossible to create a single configuration that would work with all DOS games).

 Just to make everything absolutely clear, this is the folder structure we should have at this point (only the first four files are shown in `drives/c`